Optional

 setGlobalTimeoutOverrides();

-Sets the global setTimeout and clearTimeout override functions to be used by all timeout operations when no specific override functions are provided.
-If called with no parameters or undefined, it will reset both global overrides to undefined, reverting to native implementations.
+Sets global timeout override functions that will be used as fallback by all timeout operations when no specific or default package override functions are provided.
+If called with no parameters or undefined, it will reset the global overrides to undefined.